 It sounds like a cliché, but getting somebody else to write your dissertation or report really is cheating yourself, and plagiarism is a very serious issue in the academic sphere.
 Don’t be fooled by claims of individually written, quality pieces of work produced by doctors and professors, as there is little to regulate the companies making these claims.

-Remember, each year, thousands of UK students feel the pressures of final-year work will never end.
+Remember, each year, thousands of students feel the pressures of final-year work will never end.
 Don’t lose heart, it always does!